 Bad bike fit:

 An important aspect of cycling is the getting the bike fit right.
 If your bike fit is wrong, it is certainly going to hurt you.
 This will leave you with less time on the saddle, no matter how excited you are to ride your new bike.
+Here’s an article that will help you with the right bike fit.

 - Seat height